EMB-314 Super Tucano is an enhanced version of the EMB-312 Tucano trainer aircraft that features faster speed and higher

-In August 2001, Embraer announced the signing of a contract with the Dominican Republic for ten Super Tucano aircraft, to be used for pilot training, internal security, border patrol and counter-narcotics trafficking missions.
+Embraer announced the signing of a contract with the Dominican Republic for ten Super Tucano aircraft for pilot training, internal security, border patrol and counter-narcotics trafficking missions in August 2001.
 The order was reduced to eight aircraft in January 2009.
 The first two Super Tucano aircraft were delivered to the Dominican Republic on 18 December 2009.
 Three were delivered in June 2010 and the remaining three in October 2010.

 Venezuela selected the EMB-314 Super Tucano in February 2005.
 A total of 12 aircraft were to be ordered, with a further 12 planned.
-The sale fell through because it was thought the USA would block the transfer of US-built components.
+The sale fell through because it was thought the US would block the transfer of US-built components.

-In December 2005, the Columbian Air Force placed a contract for 25 Super Tucano aircraft.
+The Columbian Air Force placed a contract for 25 Super Tucano aircraft in December 2005.
 The first five were delivered in December 2006, with the final delivery completed in August 2008.
 The aircraft are used for border patrol and internal security.
 Elbit Systems was contracted to supply the avionics suite.

 In April 2008, the Chilean Air Force selected the EMB-314 Super Tucano, with a requirement for 12 aircraft.
 A contract for the 12 aircraft was signed in August 2008.
-Embraer delivered first four of the 12 aircraft to Chilean Air Force on 23 December 2009.
+Embraer delivered first four of the 12 aircraft to the Chilean Air Force on 23 December 2009.
 The Dominican Republic placed a contract for eight Super Tucano aircraft in late 2008.

 The Ecuadorian Air Force (EAF) ordered 24 Super Tucano aircraft in March 2009 as part of a $270m agreement signed with Embraer in 2008.
 A total of six Super Tucanos were delivered by April 2010.
 The EAF reduced its order from 24 to 18 in May 2010 to acquire 12 second-hand Cheetah C fighters from Denel Dynamics.